What is KC HELP?

 We recognize that with layoffs, decreasing or cumbersome employee and Medicare benefits, and rising medical costs are resulting in greater hardships that we can HELP lessen.
 We believe in being good citizens and helping our neighbors and those in need whenever we can.

 We recently opened a KC HELP shop at St. Vincent de Paul in Bremerton to better accommodate our community.
-Our volunteers are available on Mondays, Tuesdays, Thursdays, and Fridays from 10:30 AM to 12:30 PM to either provide equipment or take in donated equipment.
+Our volunteers are available on Mondays, Tuesdays, Thursdays, and Fridays at 10:00 AM to either provide equipment or take in donated equipment.
+Keep in mind that our volunteers will be onsite as long as clients are present.
 Our locations on Bainbridge Island and in Poulsbo are available by appointment by calling 360-329-2461.

 Our first preference is to arrange to meet with you at one of our storage locations.
 However, if you have no other options such as friends or family who can help you, KC HELP will likely be able to bring it to your home.